Genetics, Development and Cell Biology, Plant Pathology and Microbiology, Statistics, Bioinformatics and Computational Biology

 This is an open-access article, free of all copyright, and may be freely reproduced, distributed, transmitted, modified, built upon, or otherwise used by anyone for any lawful purpose.
 The work is made available under the Creative Commons CC0 public domain dedication.

-Cernadas, Raul A.; Doyle, Erin L.; Niño-Liu, David O.; wilkins, Katherine E.; Bancroft, Timothy J.; Wang, Li; Schmidt, Clarice L.; Caldo, Rico; Yang, Bing; White, Frank F.; Wise, Roger P.; and Bogdanove, Adam J., "Code-Assisted Discovery of TAL Effector Targets in Bacterial Leaf Streak of Rice Reveals Contrast with Bacterial Blight and a Novel Susceptibility Gene" (2014).
+Cernadas, Raul A.; Doyle, Erin L.; Niño-Liu, David O.; Wilkins, Katherine E.; Bancroft, Timothy J.; Wang, Li; Schmidt, Clarice L.; Caldo, Rico; Yang, Bing; White, Frank F.; Nettleton, Dan; Wise, Roger P.; and Bogdanove, Adam J., "Code-Assisted Discovery of TAL Effector Targets in Bacterial Leaf Streak of Rice Reveals Contrast with Bacterial Blight and a Novel Susceptibility Gene" (2014).
 Plant Pathology and Microbiology Publications.
 66.